samhstn/chatter/README.md

 Steps (Do separately, no linking):

-1. HTML and CSS layout and onClick events, spacing and formatting, but no object, string manipulation or testing This will be good for conceptualizing what will be going on
+1. HTML and CSS layout and onClick events, spacing and formatting, but no object, string manipulation or testing This will be good for conceptualizing what will be going on - keep it basic

 2. Set up the necessary onclick events to create usable/sendable strings, these functions will be tested with jasmine